Ashik384/advanced-marquee-effect/readme.txt

 * Add multiple marquee effects to your page with various styles
 * Works great for announcements, promotions, and news ticker effects

-= Image / Logo Marquee Scrolling Effect =
+= Image / Logo Marquee Effect / Continuous Scrolling Image / Logo =
 * Create image carousels or logo sliders with smooth horizontal or vertical scrolling
 * Upload multiple images or brand logos using a simple repeater field
 * Add custom links, alt tags, and lazy loading for SEO and performance optimization